-Vaccination campaigns can run into resistance in some cultures if the population has not been adequately informed of the benefits and rational for vaccination.
-By printing a cloth in the West African wax print style, we will help to empower and inform communities in preparation for vaccination.
+Vaccination campaigns can run into resistance in some cultures if the population has not been adequately informed of the benefits and rationale for vaccination.
+By printing a "story-telling" cloth in the West African wax print style, we will help to empower and inform communities in preparation for vaccination.

 Our project will lead to the distribution of the HPV vaccine, which will reduce the rates of mortality from cervical cancer by reducing HPV infections.
 We will also raise cervical cancer screening rates by educating communities.
 By spreading visual education, we can raise awareness about this deadly disease that kills women during the prime of their lives.
 One woman who participated in our education initiative said, "I want my daughter to be vaccinated so that she may be sheltered from cancer."